Falsification and consciousness: Formal description of testing theories

 \subsection{Summary}

-In summary, for testing of a theory of consciousness we have introduced the following notion: \begin{itemize}[leftmargin=1cm] \item[$P$] denotes a class of physical systems, each in various different configurations.
+In summary, for testing of a theory of consciousness we have introduced the following notion: \begin{itemize}[leftmargin=1cm] \item[$P$] denotes a class of physical systems that could have been tested, in principle, in the experiment under consideration, each in various different configurations.
 In most cases, every $p \in P$ thus describes a physical system in a particular state, dynamical trajectory, or configuration. \item[$\obs$] is a correspondence which contains all details on how the measurements are set up and what is measured.
 It describes how measurement results (datasets) are determined by a system configuration under investigation.
 This correspondence is given, though usually not explicitly known, once a choice of measurement scheme has been made.

 \item[$\O$] is the class of all possible datasets that can result from observations or measurements of the systems in the class $P$.
 Any single experimental trail results in a single dataset $o \in O$, whose data is used for making predictions based on the theory of consciousness and for inference purposes. \item[$pred$] describes the process of making predictions by applying some theory of consciousness to a dataset $o$.
 It is therefore a mapping from $\O$ to $E$. \item[$E$] denotes the space of possible experiences specified by the theory under consideration.
 The result of the prediction is a subset of this space, denoted as $\pred(o)$.
 Elements of this subset are denoted by $e_i$ and describe predicted experiences. \item[$\inf$] describes the process of inferring a state of experience from some observed data, e.g. verbal reports, button presses or using no-report paradigms.
 Inferred experiences are denoted by $e_r$.